chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

     </tr>
 </table>

 I am Chenxi Liu (刘晨曦), and you may also call me Dylan.
-Currently, I am a Ph.D.
-Candidate of [STAR Lab](http://www.uwstarlab.org/) in Civil & Environmental Engineering at [University of Washington Seattle](https://www.ce.washington.edu/).
-In Autumn 2024, I will begin my role as an Assistant Professor in Civil and Environmental Engineering at [University of Utah](https://www.civil.utah.edu/).
-I earned my Bachelor's degree in Civil Engineering from [Tsinghua University](https://www.civil.tsinghua.edu.cn/ceen/) in 2017 and completed my Master's degree in Civil and Environmental Engineering at the [University of Washington](https://www.ce.washington.edu/) in 2020.
+Currently, I am an Assistant Professor in the Department of Civil and Environmental Engineering at the [University of Utah](https://www.civil.utah.edu/).
+I earned my Bachelor's degree in Civil Engineering from [Tsinghua University](https://www.civil.tsinghua.edu.cn/ceen/) in 2017, and completed my MS and Ph.D. degree in Civil and Environmental Engineering at the [University of Washington](https://www.ce.washington.edu/) in 2020 and 2024, respecitively.

 My research focused on the situation-aware customized machine intelligence to establish a connected and autonomous transportation system for safety, equity, and resiliency.
 More specifically, I prefer to develop **advanced traffic sensing technologies** (traffic environment sensing, 3D object sensing, crowds sensing, cooperative sensing) with **distributed machine intelligence** (edge computing) to build a **connected and smart transportation system** for various applications (SPaT challenge, intersection safety, dilemma zone mitigation).